-Operational risk is the risk of financial loss or non-financial impact arising from inadequate or failed internal processes and systems, from a lack of appropriate personnel, from human errors, or from external events, and includes compliance, legal, IT and cyber security, fraud, third party, and other non-financial risks.
+Operational risk is the risk of financial loss or non-financial impact arising from inadequate or failed internal processes and systems, from a lack of appropriate personnel, from human errors, or from external events, and includes fraud, compliance, legal, IT, cyber and information security, third party, and other non-financial risks.
 The Nomura Group always faces the potential of operational risk, and if this materialises, it could adversely affect its business.